-I’m on a tear with muffins lately and this Gluten-free Lemon Poppy Seed Muffin might just be my new favorite!
-I don’t know about you but I love all things citrus, lemon is no exception!
+I'm on a roll with gluten-free muffins lately and this Gluten-free Lemon Poppy Seed Muffin might just be my new favorite!
+I don't know about you but I love all things citrus, lemon is no exception!
 If you are also a lemon-lover, you will love this recipe!

 Ingredients for Gluten-free Lemon Poppy Seed Muffins

 I love that most baking starts with ingredients right from the pantry.
 Whenever the craving hits or boredom sets in, just bake!

 - Measure for Measure Gluten-free Flour Blend: I tested this recipe with Bob's Red Mill and Cup4Cup.
 I'm confident Pamela's would work as well.
 Always choose a flour blend with a binder, such as Xanthan gum, included.